“The soul would have no rainbows if the eyes had no tears.” Laurel Burch

 The effects of that hurricane left us powerless… in electricity that is.. for several days.
 And we got to appreciate being in the present.
 Instead of complaining I treasured the time for reading, resting, eating gooshy strawberries that had defrosted and were still cold when I took them out of the cooler.

-How glad I was to have Sam with me, my companion, my lover, and, I guess,we were learning to stand in the rain of our lives over several years… the rain being the effects of Parkinson’s disease on him and, thus, us.
+How glad I was to have Sam with me, my companion, my lover, and, I guess we were learning to stand in the rain of our lives over several years… the rain being the effects of Parkinson’s disease on him and, thus, us.

-Final note on this post – Having created a miraculous life of beauty and love with her art and color and entrepeneurship, despite constant pain and broken bones, Laurel Burch sadly passed away at the age of 61.
-See her spirit and process in a 6-minute VIDEO interview.
-You can also read about her life on the same SITE.
+PS – For cheer when I bought the Rainbow Soul mug I also bought Laurel Burch’s Ponies and Parrots mug from Amazon –Final note on this post – Having created a miraculous life of beauty and love with her art and color and entrepreneurship, despite constant pain and broken bones, Laurel Burch sadly passed away (2 months and 8 days before Sam’s death) on Sept.
+13, 2007 at the age of 61.

-{ 4 comments… read them below or add one }
+{ 8 comments… read them below or add one }

 Evocative writing, Sheila.